STORM-IRIT/Radium-Engine/Docs/material.md

 # Material management in the Radium Engine
 A Material is a way to control the appearance of an object when rendering.
-It could be the definition of a classical rendering materials, a _Bidirectionnal Scattering Distribution function (BSDF)_, or just define the way a geometry could be rendered and how is computed the final color of an object.
+It could be the definition of a classical rendering materials, a _Bidirectional Scattering Distribution function (BSDF)_, or just define the way a geometry could be rendered and how is computed the final color of an object.

-A material is associated to the renderable geometry of an object (a component in the Radium nomenclature) through a so called _Render Technique_.
+A material is associated to the render geometry of an object (a Component in the Radium nomenclature) through a so called _Render Technique_.
 This association is managed by the `RenderObject` class.

 This documentation aims at describing the way materials are managed in the Radium engine and how one can extend the set